-At 1:00pm on April 5, the Cape Fear New Music Festival and Methodist University’s CURC Research Symposium will host presentations by Methodist University faculty members.
-The presenters will speak on the festival theme, “Music and Improvisation: the Song does not Remain the Same”.
+At 1:00pm on April 11, the Cape Fear New Music Festival and Methodist University’s CURC Research Symposium will host presentations by Methodist University faculty members.
+The presenters will speak on the festival theme, “Intersections: Popular and Art Music Connections”.
 Come join us in the Choir Room in the Reeves Fine Arts Building at Methodist University!

 Keith Dippre: “Wanted: rock band to moonlight as chamber group.
 Must smell like the desert.”

 Dr. Keith Dippre was born in Ancon, Panama in 1960.
 He received his undergraduate degree from Azusa Pacific University in California and his M.A. from California State University at Los Angeles.
 In 2001 he completed his D.M.A. in composition at The Ohio State University.
 His principal teachers were Dr. Phil Shackleton, Dr. Byong-kon Kim, and Dr. Jan Radzynski.

 He is currently the Department Chairman and Professor of Music at Methodist University, teaching such courses as music theory, orchestration, and composition.
 Dr. Dippre also received a Regional Artist Project Grant from the Arts Council of Fayetteville and Cumberland County and was an artist-in-residence at the Artist’s Enclave at I-Park (East Haddam, Connecticut).
 In October of 2003 his piece “Pilgrim’s Blues” (for piano, violin, and cowbell) premiered in Northampton, Massachusetts commemorating the tercentenary celebration of Jonathan Edwards.